adefrutoscasado/myern-dockerized-stack/README.md

 docker-compose -f docker-compose-dev.yml build frontend
 ```

-This action will dump the generated node modules to your local machine, so your IDE will be able to access it.
+After this, starting the containuer will dump the updated node modules to your local machine, so your IDE will be able to access it.

 <!-- ROADMAP -->